binwang-intel/LearningGit/lib/lib_readme.txt

-this is lib readme txt file
+this is lib readme txt file.
+hello